throni3git/wanderers/README.md

 # wanderers

-project by thomas thron @ SOJUS3000 based on artwork form nate hill
+project by thomas thron @ SOJUS3000 based on artwork from nate hill

 2018